instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 # Amina's updates on the telepresence robot

+## Mar 31: Updates
+- [x] Followed-up with Michael and IT regarding the space requirements for hosting.
+Waiting for the IT response
+- [x] Got some tasks around servers on Linux and resolving audio on RasPi.
+Will get started with that over the weekend
+- [x] Will update my hours for Ramadan to be weekends/late evenings

 ## Mar 6: Backend Updates
 - [x] Generated (for the 1000th time -- let's hope it really works this time!) the CSR files for the domain
 - [x] Sent activation request for the SSL; Michael will receive confirmation details via email